-Having undertaken the Exploring the application of controlled systems in a local context Classroom-Based Assessment, using their chosen topic, the student should:
+Having undertaken the Engineering in action Classroom-Based Assessment, using their chosen topic, the students should:

-- Evaluate what they have learned about the controlled system they focused their task on - Reflect on the process that led from them from start to finish of their submitted work.
+- Evaluate what they have learned and link it to real-life applications. - Reflect on the process that led them from start to finish of their submitted work.